proycon/phd-thesis/README.md

 automated translation by explicitly modelling such context information.

-We find, however, no significant improvement over already existing models, and we infer that the information we model and add explicitly must already have been implicitly available.
+We find, however, no significant improvement over already existing models, and we infer that the information we model and add explicitly must already be implicitly and sufficiently available to the existing models.

 Korte samenvatting
 -------------------